The Kabbalistic & Alchemical Symbolism in Old French Freemasonry – Introduction

 –Complete Manual of the Masonry of Adoption or Lady’s Masonry (1860)

-as well as a General Masonic Tyler (1861) and he revised many Masonic Rituals (throughout the 1860s)
+as well as a General Masonic Tyler (1861) and he revised many Masonic Rituals (which were then published throughout the 1860s)

-So lets now take a look at some excerpts from his books:
+So lets now take a look at some excerpts from Monsieur Ragon’s books:

 Magnetism, developed through the science and through the knowledge of the occult world, was called THAUMATURGY.
 A thaumaturge, in the eyes of the vulgar, was a miracle worker.
 Since then, ignorance has caused these denominations to be taken in bad way.
 The sciences that follow are in the domain of thaumaturgy.